 Cognitive-behavioral therapies

-Through techniques such as cognitive restructuring, stimulus control and With social skills training, people with hypersexuality can learn to recognize and manage their sexual impulses more effectively, thus reducing the intensity and frequency of compulsive behaviors.
+Through techniques such as cognitive restructuring, stimulus control, and social skills training, people with hypersexuality can learn to recognize and manage their sexual impulses more effectively, thus reducing the intensity and frequency of compulsive behaviors.

 Neurocognitive rehabilitation